Shebyyy/Shebyyy/README.md

 <!-- ANILIST_ACTIVITY:start -->

+-   📺 Watched episode 1 - 7 of [I May Be a Guild Receptionist, but I’ll Solo Any Boss to Clock Out on Time](https://anilist.co/anime/167143) (12:06 22 February 2025)
 -   📺 Watched episode 1 - 21 of [Blue Box](https://anilist.co/anime/170942) (14:44 21 February 2025)
 -   📺 Watched episode 1 - 11 of [Re:ZERO -Starting Life in Another World- Season 3](https://anilist.co/anime/163134) (19:37 20 February 2025)
 -   📺 Watched episode 1 - 7 of [From Bureaucrat to Villainess: Dad's Been Reincarnated!](https://anilist.co/anime/172453) (19:19 20 February 2025)
 -   📺 Watched episode 1 - 7 of [The Daily Life of a Middle-Aged Online Shopper in Another World](https://anilist.co/anime/180292) (16:42 20 February 2025)
--   📺 Watched episode 1 - 7 of [Even Given the Worthless “Appraiser” Class, I’m Actually the Strongest](https://anilist.co/anime/178548) (16:42 20 February 2025)

 <!-- ANILIST_ACTIVITY:end -->